AbhishekSingh-77/AbhishekSingh-77/README.md

 <strong>🌟 Core Understanding & Upskilling:</strong>
   Expanding expertise in Python, Django, and MySQL to enhance back-end development and database management.

+<strong>🌟 Design & Prototyping Tools:</strong>
+  Skilled in using 'Figma' for wireframing and collaborative UI design, and 'Canva' for creating engaging graphics, presentations, and social media content.

 ---
 ## ✅ Passions: